Welcome!

 New York City might not be for you.

 As glamorous as it sounds, living in New York City isn’t always easy, and daily life here is nothing like visiting for a few days or even subletting for a few weeks.
-Although returning home to your apartment will most likely be more comfortable than staying at a bustling hotel, on the flip side, after a few days in this chaotic city, know that you’re hopping on a flight to a quieter, more restful, probably, less expensive place.
+Although returning home to your apartment will most likely be more comfortable than staying at a bustling hotel, on the flip side, after a few days in this chaotic city, know that you’re hopping on a flight to a quieter, more restful, and probably less expensive place.

 Even if you love New York, you’ll know if you can accept the city and survive here over the long haul only if you’ve lived in it daily.
 And trust me, this is one of the reasons that the city is transient.
 Thousands come each year to leave months later because they have discovered that New York is harder to hack than they had thought.